 DrJohnM is a medical blog that I began in 2009 on a whim without any grand plan.
 One thing led to another, and I was hooked.

-Mostly, I write about electrophysiology, cardiology, health, doctoring and endurance sports.
+Mostly, I write about electrophysiology, cardiology, health, doctoring and, lately, the state of medical evidence.

 The internet overflows with information on topics that I write about, like atrial fibrillation, for instance.
 My goal is not to replicate an encyclopedia, but to provide an inside-the-ropes look at things that I know and live.

 The goals of DrJohnM: